bitmakerla/estela/docs/bitmaker-cloud/api/api.md

 # Bitmaker Cloud API

-The Bitmaker Cloud API consists of three main components:
+The API consists of three main components:

-- `bitmaker-django-api`: The django app from which requests are handled.
+- Django API: Implements a REST API built with the Django REST framework toolkit, exposing several endpoints to manage projects, spiders, and jobs.
-- `bitmaker-celery-worker` and `bitmaker-celery-beat`: Responsible for executing the tasks and periodic tasks ordered by the API.
+- Celery worker and beat: Responsible for executing the tasks and periodic tasks ordered by the API.
-- `bitmaker-redis`: Keeps a record of the tasks and periodic tasks to be executed.
+- Redis: Keeps a record of the tasks and periodic tasks to be executed.
+It is needed by Celery.

 These components have a corresponding Docker config file to build their images and run in Docker containers.